 Microsoft Copilot for Teams integrates with: Microsoft Outlook, Microsoft OneNote, Microsoft Planner, Microsoft SharePoint, Microsoft Excel, Microsoft Word, Microsoft PowerPoint, Third-party CRM tools, Zapier, Trello.

-Based on user reviews and social mentions, the most common pain points are: API costs, immediately.
+Based on user reviews and social mentions, the most common pain points are: token cost, cost visibility, API costs, immediately.